decaf-emu/decaf-emu/README.md

 ### Windows with VS2015 Update 3
 - Open decaf.sln and build.
 - cmake is not supported for windows.
-- `ReleaseDebug` is recommended for development, `Debug` runs too slow and `Release` takes a long to compile due to LTCG and does not have full debug info.
+- `ReleaseDebug` is the recommended and only maintained build mode.

 ### Linux
 - The cmake builds will depend on your system's zlib, sdl2 and optionally valgrind - this is different to Windows where we use submodules for every dependency.